White Oak, Maryland: Demographic estimates

+Religion

 White Oak is home to a large population Orthodox and Conservative Jews.
 The Silver Spring Eruv Association includes parts of White Oak and the nearby neighborhoods of Kemp Mill and Colesville.
 An earlier eruv existed around the White Oak Apartments, until the larger eruv was constructed.
 White Oak is home to an Orthodox synagogue, the Southeast Hebrew Congregation.
 Southeast Hebrew was originally founded by Orthodox Eastern European immigrants in 1909 on Capitol Hill in Washington, D.C.
 Many Jews began to move out of Southeast Washington beginning in the 1930s and Southeast Hebrew was relocated to White Oak in 1971.
 Between 1965 and 2011, White Oak was home to Shaare Tefila Congregation, a Conservative synagogue.
 Shaare Tefila was originally founded in Riggs Park, a historically Jewish neighborhood in Washington, D.C., once known as DC's "Little Tel Aviv."
 Founded in 1951, Shaare Tefila was relocated to White Oak in 1965.
 In 2011, Shaare Tefila was relocated again, moving to Olney where many young members now reside.